cs3org/OCM-API/IETF-RFC.md

 every recognised digest match the body; a single match alongside a recognised mismatch MUST be treated as an integrity failure.

-A request signed in the context of OCM MUST include one and only one, signature with the label `ocm` in its Signature and Signature-Input headers.
+A request signed in the context of OCM MUST include one and only one signature with the label `ocm` in its Signature and Signature-Input headers.